-VPNArea is a Swiss-hosted company that was founded in 2012.
+VPNArea is a small, Bulgarian-based VPN company that was founded in 2012.
+It’s owned by an off-shore company called Offshore Security EOOD.

 VPNArea prides itself on speed.